if the Slurp! isn't displayed properly, click here

 Fortunately you don’t have to burn all your bridges to stay here, because you are about to have a heartwarming encounter with Hotel de la Plage.
 Dreamily waiting in the sun.
 Built with local pinewood from the surrounding forests of Les Landes.
 Nothing much happens here, but that’s fine with us.

 An old wooden staircase, fine grains of sand between the boards, leads you to your room.
-The door is open, but can be locked.
-With a key rather than a plastic card.

 You enter a room as if out of a dollhouse, without any extravagance, unless you include the porthole in the bedside locker.
 The facilities are Spartan.
 The water in the shower, incidentally located in the corridor, runs for what feels like twenty minutes before it warms up.
 Walls and doors are made of wood, nobody has thought of insulating the place.
 Consequently one can pass the sleepless hours of the night with musings such as: 'What the hell is happening in the room above us?
 Are they having a horse and plough competition?
 Are they testing a bowling alley?
 Is a blacksmithing apprentice learning the craft?'